 The monthly law journal covering legal issues in banking, e-finance, e-money and online payments including, mobile payments (m-payments), micropayments, pre-paid cards and other payment cards, online banking, NFC (near field communication) and other contactless payments, digital currencies such as Bitcoin, mobile wallets and virtual money, e-invoicing, e-billing and e-payments, card fraud and other cybercrime, as well as regulatory regimes such as the E-Money Directive (EMD and 2EMD), the Payment Services Directive (PSD), SEPA, the US Electronic Money Regulations 2011, and the UK Bribery Act 2010. / read more

-November's issue of E-Finance & Payments Law & Policy
+April's edition of E-Finance & Payments Law & Policy

 Access the entire latest issue of E-Finance & Payments Law & Policy by signing up for a 7-day free trial.
 And don't forget to register for our free email alert service for event information, free content and issue summaries.